stadium-software/filter-grid/README.md

 # Filter Grid Generator <!-- omit in toc -->

-A module to generate sets of filters.
-This module enables for four functions:
+A module to generate sets of filters and to filter JSON arrays.
+This module enables for four separate functions:

 1. Generating filters grids
 2. Applying sets of filters to JSON arrays